Backstory

 By Edna Cabcabin Moran

-I played among the boulders and wild blueberry fields of Iceland, explored a bustling Norcal Naval town “free-range kid” style, and bicycled daily through the sprawl of Honolulu.
-In the process, I gathered stories–bright glints of people and places.
+I played among the boulders and wild blueberry fields of Iceland, explored a bustling Norcal Navy town “free-range kid” style, and bicycled the sprawling streets of Honolulu.
+I was a military kid on the move, gathering glints and impressions of people and places.
 As a child, my favorite “sport” was daydreaming.
-I also loved drawing and painting (I was devoted to both), writing and reading.
-I scoured the libraries, both at school and on base, looking for myths and legends, how-to books, biographies, mysteries and sci-fi.
+It fed into my love of drawing and painting.
+Once I started reading, I’d scour the libraries, at my school, at the city library and on Base, seeking myths and legends, how-to books, biographies, mysteries and fantasy/sci-fi.
 I was hooked on Sunday funnies and Mad mag.
-I stockpiled comic books.
-In my teens, I poured my thoughts into journals and scribbled out short stories and poems.
-The pages that held my writings are long gone but their colorful fibres remain–intricately woven and ready to be spun.
+I collected comic books–after enjoying them for a bit, I stacked them in neat piles in my room, and then I sold them to neighborhood kids.
+Then the writing bug bit me.
+In my teens, I poured myself into journals and notebooks, and scribbled out volumes of short stories and poems.
+The pages that held my writings are long gone but their colorful fibers remain–intricately spun and ready to be woven.

 I was a doting, teenage aunty when I read Maurice Sendak’s Where the Wild Things Are to my young nephew, Junior.
-Captivated by Sendak’s lush illustrations and vivid text, I felt as though I stepped into the story itself, joining Max in his wild rumpus travels and eventual return home.
+Captivated by Sendak’s lush illustrations and vivid text, I like I stepped into the story itself, joining Max on his wild rumpus travels and eventual return home.
 The story lingered with me long after I closed the covers.
-I wanted to put my own stories and artwork into picture books.
-However, the internet hadn’t existed yet so I learned what I could on my own.
-I studied with accomplished picture book artists, joined a critique group and worked on my illustration portfolio.
+It sparked my interest in writing my own stories and creating art for picture books.
+However, the internet hadn’t existed yet so I learned what I could on my own, studying with accomplished picture book artists, joining a critique group and workiing on my illustration portfolio.

 Publishing Journey

-When I started submitting my work.
-I became a member of the Society of Childrens Book Writers and Illustrators (SCBWI)–the closest thing to a guild for creators of childrens and young adult literature.
-My first book was discovered in a “slush pile.”
+Then I started submitting my work, and I became a member of the Society of Childrens Book Writers and Illustrators (SCBWI)–the closest thing to a guild for creators of kid lit and YA.
+My first book was discovered in the “slush pile.”
 BeachHouse Publishing acquired The Sleeping Giant: A Tale From Kaua’i which they published in 2006.
-Over the years, my work was published in educational works (outside of kid lit) and poetry anthologies.
-Nowadays, I’m working on middle-grade stories, picture books and poetry.
+Through the years, my work has been published in educational works (outside of kid lit) and poetry anthologies.
+Currently, I’m working on middle-grade stories, picture books and poetry.
 My latest book, Honu And Moa, came out in 2018 and was awarded a 2019 Aesop Accolade by the American Folklore Society.

-Feel free to check out my books, view my artwork and read my latest blog posts.
+Check out some of my books, view my artwork and read my blog.

 Write.